rust-lang/rust/src/doc/trpl/README.md

 [rust]: http://rust-lang.org

-“The Rust Programming Language” is split into seven sections.
+“The Rust Programming Language” is split into eight sections.
 This introduction is the first.
 After this:

 * [Getting started][gs] - Set up your computer for Rust development.